marwan-at-work/protoc-gen-twirpql/content/docs/types/types.md

 }
 ```

-And therefore, your GraphQL queries will be `"RED", "YELLOW", and "GREEN"`.
+And therefore, the values of this GraphQL type will be one of `"RED", "YELLOW", or "GREEN"`.

 ### Maps

 GraphQL does not yet have support for arbitrary key-value maps.
-See https://github.com/graphql/graphql-spec/issues/101
+See https://github.com/graphql/graphql-spec/issues/101 for more context.

 However, Protocol Buffer supports arbitrary maps inside messages such as